AussieScorcher/BARS/README.md

 ### Reporting BARS Ground Issues

 > [!TIP]
->  If you encounter any issues with BARS, you can report them via the GitHub repository's "Issues" tab or by messaging a maintainer directly through Discord.
-When submitting an issue, it’s essential to include as much detail as possible to help troubleshoot.
+>  If you encounter any issues with BARS, you can report them via the GitHub repository's "Issues" tab or by creating a user report through the BARS Discord Server.
+When submitting an issue, it’s essential to include as much detail as possible to help with troubleshooting.
 If required, you may need to provide the log file generated by BARS.
-These logs can be found in your `%localappdata%/BARS` file.
+These logs can be found in your `%localappdata%/BARS` directory.
+Save a copy of this file ASAP, as after every launch logs are deleted.